about us

 While some visit only occasionally, many rely on the Reading Food Pantry for a substantial portion of their food.
 Our neighbors come from every corner of Reading.
 Whether your need is temporary or ongoing, we encourage anyone experiencing food insecurity to contact us or come in for a visit— we are here to help!

 Any Reading resident or family in need can visit the Reading Food Pantry.
-Neighbors are welcome to come to the Reading Food Pantry twice each month and on their first visit, in addition to groceries, household and personal care items, they also receive a gift card to Market Basket to purchase perishables that the Pantry does not stock, such as milk.
+Neighbors are welcome to come to the Reading Food Pantry twice each month to receive groceries, household and personal care items.

 We serve neighbors via drive-through.
 Volunteers bring order forms to neighbors’ cars, fill their order inside the Pantry, and then bring the bags to neighbors.
 We also provide deliveries to neighbors who are unable to travel.